maryanne4jc/maryanne4jc/README.md

 ### About Me

 🎙️ With 15 years of experience as a broadcaster, I transitioned to a new challenge – Front End Web Development.
 My motivation?
-Creating safe and innovative web solutions for my sons and future generations.
+Creating safe and innovative web solutions for future generations.

 ### Skills